SSyncropel Docs

 Identity types

-What spl init creates.
-The private key lives on this one machine.
-If you move to another machine, that machine gets its own identity and your records won't be attributable to a single person across both hosts.
-This is the right default for a single-machine installation and for most users.
+What spl init creates: an identity whose private key lives on this one machine.
+If you set up another machine the same way, it gets its own, separate identity.
+This is the right default for a single-machine installation.

 Permissions